-When you die, it is very important that a family member or another representative contacts our Member Services team as soon as possible.
+When you die, it is very important that a family member or another representative contacts our Member Services Team as soon as possible.
 We will then be able to guide them through the necessary arrangements to make sure that we pay any death benefits without delay.
-They can phone the team on 020 8538 2100, or use the 'Death notification form' on the 'Forms' page of our website.
+They can phone the team on 020 8538 2100 or use the 'Death notification form' on our website.